rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 My personal take on this is: I love to use production code as an exercise.
 What I did in the past is to pick something I have done recently in our code base and delete most tests and the implementation.
 If your code base is too big, it might make sense to delete distracting aspects of it for the exercise.

-Using your production code has some great advantages: You'll be deeply familiar with the Ins and Outs of the code in front of you.
-You have solved the problem before and can explain the requirements in depth, the interviewee can catch a short glimpse at the code they'd be working with and ultimately, they will get to know the domain you are working with a little.
+Using your production code has some great advantages:
+You'll be deeply familiar with the Ins and Outs of the code in front of you.
+Furthermore, you have solved the problem before and can explain the requirements in depth.
+The interviewee can catch a short glimpse at the code they'd be working with and ultimately, they will get to know the domain you are working with a little.

 Fair warning though: If you're frustrated with the current state of your code base and if things can unexpectedly break, it might not be the perfect fit for an interview.